unicode-org/cldr/docs/ldml/tr35-keyboards.md

 </transforms>
 ```

-Here the optional attribute `@to` attribute is omitted, since the whole string is being deleted.
-This is not uncommon in the backspace transforms.
+Note that the optional attribute `@to` is omitted, since the whole string is being deleted.
+This is not uncommon in backspace transforms.

 A more complex example comes from a Burmese visually ordered keyboard: